-The Office of Student Conduct maintains a disciplinary record for every student found responsible for a violation of the University Code of Student Conduct.
+The Office of Student Conduct maintains a disciplinary record for every student found responsible for a violation of University policy.
 This file is automatically destroyed ten years after the final resolution of the student’s case, unless the student was expelled.
 Records of expulsions are maintained permanently.

 Disciplinary files are considered educational records and cannot be provided to outside parties without the student’s permission.
 However, some employers and graduate and professional schools require that applicants authorize the release of their disciplinary records in order to be considered for employment or admission.
 A Release Authorization Form (PDF) is required to release a student’s disciplinary file.